coderabbitai/coderabbit-docs/docs/integrations/self-hosted-gitlab.md

 ### Step 2: Enter your Self Managed Gitlab URL

 On this page, you need to enter the URL of your self managed GitLab instance and click submit.
-Once, you submit, we will check for your organization record in our database.
+Once, you submit, we will check our database for a record of your organization.

 ![Untitled](./images/enter-url.png)